 Before deciding to play traditional or online games, set your limits.

 For traditional game players, such as Scratch-Offs or Draw Games, players may want to set a budget when they use their entertainment funds to help ensure they are playing responsibly.

 Online players can set their own limits within their account.
 These include a session time limit; a deposit limit and/or a spend limit.
 Consider setting a combination of those limits.
 Select “Responsible Gaming” from the “My Account” tab.

 Online players can review their account statements as a way to monitor their own activities with a goal of playing responsibly.
 Select “Account Statement” from the “My Account” tab.
 Please note that this information applies only to online games and does not track purchases of lottery games sold in stores.

 Online players are able to schedule a cool-off period from 3 days to 30 days in length by selecting “Responsible Gaming” from the “My Account” tab.
 During that time, they will be unable to access their online account and any related funds.

 Players are encouraged to understand the restrictions and limitations associated with a cool-off period before utilizing this tool.
 When the cool-off period ends, access to will be automatically restored to the respective account.

 Please note that a cool-off period at PA Lottery does not stop players from playing lottery tickets sold in stores, but it will prevent players from entering any qualifying tickets into online Second-Chance Drawings.

-The self-exclusion option exists for online players for a period of one year or five years.
+The self-exclusion option exists for online players for a period of six months, one year or five years.
 Learn more about this option by selecting “Responsible Gaming” from the “My Account” tab.
 Before asking to self-exclude, here are a few important things to consider: